Information

 Do Cats Have a Favorite Color?

-What Colors do Cats See Humans as?
+What Colors Do Cats See Humans As?

-What Colors are Cats Attracted to?
+What Colors are Cats Attracted To?

 Can Cats See Ultraviolet Light?

-Are Cats’ Eyes Better Than Humans’?
+Are Cats’ Eyes Better Than Human Eyes?

 In dim light, yes.
 Cats see motion and shadows far better than we can, but their overall detail and color perception are weaker.
 Their eyesight evolved for survival, not aesthetics.